oroinc/documentation/backend/entities/config-entities/index.rst

 Update Configuration Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-To update configurable entities, use:
+To update configurable entities, use the following:

 .. code-block:: bash